Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --MEME_path MEME_PATH
                             path of MEME.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
-                            Please assign the folder of genome fasta file.
+                            Path of genome fasta folder.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
-                            The folder of TSS gff file.
+                            Path of TSS gff folder.
       --num_motif NUM_MOTIF, -n NUM_MOTIF
-                            The number of motifs.
+                            The number of motifs that you want to detect.
 Default is 10.
       --nt_before_TSS NT_BEFORE_TSS, -b NT_BEFORE_TSS
-                            The number of upstream nucleotides of TSS for promoter prediction?
+                            The number of upstream nucleotides of TSS for promoter prediction.
 Default is 50.
       --e_value E_VALUE, -e E_VALUE
-                            The cutoff of e value.
+                            The maximum e value.
 Default is 0.05.
       --motif_width MOTIF_WIDTH, -w MOTIF_WIDTH
-                            MEME will try to search motifs based on this length.
-                            For detecting a range of width, please insert "-" between two values.
-Moreover, for computing more than one motif length, please use comma to separate them. for example, 50,2-10.
-It means the width for detection is 50 and within 2 to 10.
+                            The length for motif detection.
+For detecting a range of length, please insert "-" between two values.
+                            Moreover, if multiple motif length need to be assigned, please use comma to separate them. for example, 50,2-10.
+It means that the length of motif for detection is 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
       --parallel PARALLEL, -pl PARALLEL
-                            It is for the parallel running promoter.
+                            This function is for running parallel.
 Please input the number of parallel runs.
-      --TSS_source, -s      It is for the TSS gff file which is generated from other metho.
-It can classify TSS and generate the proper format for promoter detection.
+      --TSS_source, -s      If the TSS gff file is not generated by ANNOgesic, this function can classify TSS and generate the proper format for promoter detection.
 Default is True (from ANNOgesic)
       --tex_libs TEX_LIBS, -tl TEX_LIBS
-                            Library name of TEX+/- library.
-If --TSS_source is False, please must assign it.The format is: wig_file_name:TEX+/-(tex or notex):condition_id(intege
+                            If --TSS_source is False, please assign the name of TEX+/- library.
+The format is:
+                            wig_file_name:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
-For multiple
+If multiple
-                            wig files, please use comma to separate the wig files.
+                            wig files need to be assigned, please use comma to separate the wig files.
+For example,
-                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            wig1:tex:1:a:+,wig2:tex:1:a:-.
       --tex_wig_path TEX_WIG_PATH, -tw TEX_WIG_PATH
-                            The path of TEX+/- wig folder.
-If --TSS_source is False, please must assign it.
+                            If --TSS_source is False, please assign the path of TEX+/- wig folder.
       --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
-                            The path of genome annotation gff folder.
-If --TSS_source is False, please must assign it..
+                            If --TSS_source is False, please assign the path of genome annotation gff file.
-      --combine_all, -c     It will combine all TSS files in "TSS_folder" to generate global promoter motifs.
+      --combine_all, -c     This function will combine all TSS files in "TSS_folder" to generate global promoter motifs.
                             Default is False.

-- Output files
+- **Output files**

-All output files will be stored in ``$ANNOgesic/output/promoter_analysis``.
+Output files are stored in ``$ANNOgesic/output/promoter_analysis``.
+The output folder is following:

-``allfasta``: If ``--combine_all`` is True, it will combine all TSS files in ``--TSS_folder`` to generate promoter motifs.
+**allfasta:** If ``--combine_all`` is True, it will combine all TSS files in ``--TSS_folder`` to generate promoter motifs.
 The results will be stored in this folder.

-``fasta_class``: The fasta files of different types of TSSs.
+**fasta_class:** The fasta files of different TSS types.

-Each strain will generate one folder for storing the output of promoter motifs.
-The format of sub-folder is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``.
+**$STRAINNAME:** Store output of MEME based on different TSS types.
+The sub-folder format is ``promoter_motifs_$FILENAME_$STRAINNAME_$TSSTYPE_$PROMOTERLEGNTH``.
-Each sub-folder stores PNG files and HTML files of promoters.
-It also contains a table (``meme.csv``) of prometer which can be used to sRNA detection (please refer to ``srna``).
+ex: ``promoter_motifs_NC_000915.1_allstrain_internal_45_nt``.
+"NC_000915.1", "allstrain", "primary" and "45_nt" are gff filename, strain name, TSS type and upstream nucleotides of TSS resepectively.
+If strain name is "allstrain", it means that if there are multiple strains in the gff file, the result is generateed by the information of all strains without considering the difference of strains.
+If there is only one strain in the gff file, the strain name will be assigned as "allstrain".
+Several files are stored in the sub-folder:

+	**Figures of the promoter motif:** Contains EPS and PNG files.

+	**Details of the promoter motif:** Contains HTML file, XML file and TXT file.
+These files include the TSS information.

+	**Promoter table:** ``meme.csv`` is the promoter table which also includes the TSS information.
+	Moreover, it can used as an input for sRNA detectionn (``srna``).
+Please check the section ``srna``.

-If the TSSs are not computed by ANNOgesic, ``TSS_class`` will be generated.
-It will classify the TSSs and store as gff files.
+**TSS_class:** If the TSSs are not computed by ANNOgesic, ``TSS_class`` will be generated for classification of TSS.
+TSS gff files with TSS types will be stored here.

 operon
 ----------